abelsiqueira/abelsiqueira.github.io-old2/content/blog/2018-07-04-my-experience-in-the-jump-dev-annual-workshop.md

 ---
-title: "My experience in the JuMP-dev annual workshop"
+title: 'My experience in the JuMP-dev annual workshop'
-date: "2018-07-04"
+date: '2018-07-04'
 tags:
-- "jump"
+  - 'jump'
-- "julia"
+  - 'julia'
-- "work"
+  - 'work'
-- "optimization"
+  - 'optimization'
 ---

 # My experience in the JuMP-dev annual workshop

 Last week I had the pleasure of being invited to the [Second annual JuMP-dev workshop](http://www.juliaopt.org/meetings/bordeaux2018/), which happened in June 27-29,